 So what will happen?
 It is worth noting that Carillion was, in effect, bailed out by the government in that most of the contracts were moved across to other companies and the government promised to fulfil these.
 Thousands of jobs were saved as a result.
 They called it a liquidation as there was no real money for it to continue to trade and it would not look good if the government was, in effect, funding an insolvent company.

 Interserve announced on Monday it had been awarded a £25m contract from Cwm Taf University Health Board as part of a £36m pound redevelopment of Prince Charles Hospital in Merthyr in Wales and this has resulted in a bump up for its share price.
 The Government has also said that it would continue to grant it contracts.
 Without the government saying it would be awarding it contracts in the furture would mean certain collapse.
+If the business was put into administration it is actually likely that the operational side of the business will continue after a so called pre-pack administration so it will be the shareholders who will be wiped out.

 It is likely that there will be an increase in infrastructure spending in the future and there may be end in sight for austerity so they are best positioned to take advantage of this.